In times of change, there are three main reasons why people can sometimes find themselves stuck, even when the way forward is clear.

 Given that the doctors were offering me a choice between certain harm if they treated me and possible death if they didn’t, I found it very difficult to choose which outcome I wanted to create

 I naturally felt afraid of dying, afraid of living with the (nasty) side-effects of the treatment, and afraid of making the ‘wrong’ decision

 As I churned back and forth between “To operate or not to operate, that is the question,” a thought suddenly popped into my head:

 “Yeah, right!”
 I thought.
 “Thanks for that.”

-I had wanted it to be true but I didn’t understand how it could be.
-If I was facing my biggest challenge then I must also be facing my biggest opportunity.
-So this was this was definitely a good time to test the principle.
+I had wanted it to be true but I didn’t understand how it could be: but if I was facing my biggest challenge then I must also be facing my biggest opportunity, so this was definitely a good time to test the principle.

 “The problem is the solution.”
-How does that work?

-And finally, I used Chapter 3 to realise that the only thing stopping me from getting the outcomes I wanted was myself.
-My problem was not the doctors: my problem was that I was trusting them when they told me that no other options were possible.
-What I needed to do instead was to take responsibility for my own healthcare and go and find a fourth and then a fifth consultant who would give me the outcome I wanted: a complete cure with no side effects.
+And finally, I used Chapter 3 to convert my problem into an opportunity: I realised that the only thing stopping me from getting the outcomes I wanted was me.
+My problem wasn’t the doctors, my problem was that I was trusting them when they said that no other options were possible.
+What I needed to do instead was to find another consultant who would give me the outcomes I wanted: a complete cure with no negative side effects.

 Adapted from Inner Leadership: tools for building inspiration in times of change.

 You can sign up to daily posts here.